LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/operations.rst

      - Subtracts one from its operand.
 The return value is analogous to that for the increment operator.
      - If ``x`` is ``2``, then ``--x`` sets ``x`` to ``1`` and returns ``1``, whereas ``x--`` returns ``2`` and, only then, sets ``x`` to ``1``

+.. index:: ! modulus, ! %

-While the modulus operator (``%``) is common in programming, it is not used much outside of programming.
+While the **modulus operator** (``%``) is common in programming, it is not used much outside of programming.
 Let's explore how it works with a few examples.

 The ``%`` operator returns the *remainder* obtained by carrying out integer division of the first operand by the second operand.
 Therefore, ``5 % 3`` is ``2`` because 3 goes into 5 one whole time, with a remainder of 2 left over.